-The hours of the classes are from Monday to Friday from 9:00 a.m. to 10:30 a.m. and from 11:00 a.m. to 12:30 p.m.
-Classes are held at the regional headquarters of ECLAC in Santiago de Chile.
+Class hours are Monday through Friday from 9:00 to 11:00 am.
+Classes are held at ECLAC's regional headquarters in Santiago de Chile.

-The School makes the ECLAC infrastructure available to students, consisting of resources available in the Hernán Santa Cruz Library, computers and study areas, and access to seminars and the institution's open activities.
+The School makes ECLAC's infrastructure available to students, which consists of resources available at the Hernán Santa Cruz Library, computers and study areas, as well as access to the institution's seminars and open activities.

 Application process and requirements

-Requirements: University degree in disciplines related to the social sciences or humanities; being in a postgraduate program, or having completed a postgraduate degree recently, is an essential variable in the selection process.
-Mastering English and Spanish is necessary since the classes are taught in both languages.
+Requirements: University degree in disciplines related to the social sciences or humanities.
+Preference will be given to students who are currently enrolled in a graduate program or who have recently completed a graduate degree.
+Fluency in English and Spanish is required, as classes are taught in both languages.

-Applicants must complete the application form and request a supervisor or person familiar with their academic training or work to send a reference letter to the contact email.
+Applicants should complete the application form and ask a supervisor or person familiar with their academic background and/or work experience to send a letter of reference to the contact email address.